harishkannarao/spring-ai/README.md

 * Ollama: latest (Execute **ollama -v** in command line after installation)
 * Integrated Development Environment: Any version IntelliJ Idea or Eclipse

+### Serve and Run Ollama

+In first terminal execute the command and leave it running, press `Ctrl+C` to stop ollama engine

+    ollama serve

+In second terminal execute the command and leave it running, type `/bye` to exit and stop the LLM

+    ollama run deepseek-r1:8b

 ### Build command

     ./mvnw clean install